yandex-cloud/terraform-provider-yandex/templates-old/compute_gpu_cluster/r_compute_gpu_cluster.md

 * `zone` - (Optional) Availability zone where the GPU cluster will reside.

 * `interconnect_type` - (Optional) Type of interconnect between nodes to use in GPU cluster.
-Type `infiniband` is set by default, and it is the only one available at the moment.
+Type `INFINIBAND` is set by default, and it is the only one available at the moment.

 ## Attributes Reference